telekom/phonenumber-normalizer/UPDATE_FOR_NEW_PHONELIB.md

 10. After merge has finished, draft a new Release.
 Use as tag the ```v```+ the version number of the pom, where you removed ```-SNAPSHOT```.
 As Release title use  ```PhoneLib X.YY.ZZ``` and add a message like:
     ```
-    Using the latest PhoneLib version from four days ago.
+    Use the latest PhoneLib version from four days ago.
     ```
     Keep the flag "Set as the latest release" and press Publish release.